umr4nlp/umr-guidelines/guidelines.md

 [\[3-1-3-3 (1)\]](#3-1-3-3 (1)).
 In
-Manipuri, the inchoative concept and the "close"-meaning form part of the same word, while in the English translation, they are expressed as two different words.
+Manipuri, the inchoative concept and the "close"-meaning form part of the same word, while in the English translation, they are expressed as two different words (example from Bhat 1999).
 Nevertheless, in both the English and the Manipuri UMR, only one event is identified (corresponding to concept of property predication, in this case).